drupol/not-a-number.io/content/posts/dev/2022-01-01-happy-new-year.md

 That project is used in all my projects having a [flake file][80], and are updated automatically, find it here: [loophp/flake-lock-update-workflow][82].

-Flakes is the big upcoming feature for Nixos, it's not fully stable yet, but it's pretty usable everyday.
+[Flakes][80] is the big upcoming feature for Nixos, it's not fully stable yet, but it's pretty usable everyday.
 Just like a `composer.lock` file in a PHP application, flakes create a `flake.lock` file in a project.
-It allows users to be aligned with the software version and make sure that anyone can reproduce the same environment anywhere.
+It allows users to be aligned with the software versions and make sure that anyone can reproduce the same environment anywhere.

 In that state of mind, I published my laptop configuration at [drupol/nixos-x260][84].
-If for some reason, my laptop dies, I can spawn a new one with the same configuration in less than one hour.
+If for some reason my laptop dies, I can spawn a new one with the same configuration in less than one hour.
 Of course, personal files would not be restored, but hopefully I do have backups somewhere else!